Nicky Hayen: Career

 From 1999 on, Hayen played nine seasons at the highest level of Belgian professional football with Sint-Truiden, before moving to RBC Roosendaal in the second division in the Netherlands for two seasons.
 He returned to Belgium in 2010 by joining Oud-Heverlee Leuven and was part of the team achieving promotion to the Belgian Pro League.
-In the summer of 2012, he was loaned out for one season to Antwerp, but when the season ended he was released and became player-coach at Dender EH in the Belgian Third Division.
-In February 2014, he was relieved of his coaching duties at Dender EH due to bad result, but stayed with the team as player.
+In the summer of 2012, he was loaned out for one season to Antwerp, but when the season ended he was released and became player-coach at Dender EH in the Belgian Third Division In February 2014, he was relieved of his coaching duties at Dender EH due to poor results, but stayed with the team as a player.